 Consider the following:

-Even better, see if you can find a solution that includes complementary:
+Even better than just getting online safety training, see if you can find a solution that includes complementary:

 Training in the construction industry isn't the same as training in the software industry, at a bank, or even in a manufacturing facility.